- Poly Fluoro Ltd

 PTFE Thick-walled Tubes - Applications & Manufacturing Challenges

-The use of PTFE tubes has become quote widespread across industries.
-As the scale of manufacture of regular thin-walled tubes has expanded, the cost has become less prohibitive.
+The use of PTFE tubes has become quite widespread across industries.
+As the scale of manufacture of regular thin-walled PTFE tubes has expanded, the cost has become less prohibitive.
 As a result, applications that were sensitive to the price of PTFE tubes have been able to adopt them.

 Challenges in making thick-walled PTFE tubes